 - Open a .DOC or .DOCX File.

-- Click CommonLook Office in the ribbon.
+- Choose CommonLook Office in the ribbon.

-- Click Create CommonLook PDF.
+- Select Create CommonLook PDF.

 - Choose the standard to which the final PDF document should comply.
 When the software opens, it will test the document against the standard chosen.
+(Choose “Cancel” if you need to continue creating/ editing your document.)

 - The CommonLook Office GlobalAccess panel will appear on the right of the screen.
 The checkpoints that need to be addressed in the document will be in bold font.
 (The checkpoints that do not need to be addressed for the particular document will not be bold and will also say “Not Applicable” next to them.)
 To manually run a checkpoint refer to the section below on “Manually Running Checkpoint(s).”